 John William Waterhouse, Sleep and his Half-Brother, Death, 1874 | Waterhouse's two brothers and two children died of consumption

 This list is so long because consumption was contagious, chronic, and pervasive: It was the cause of more deaths than any other disease during the 19th and 20th centuries.
 Up to 90% of the city-dwelling populations in Europe and North America carried the pathogen which causes the disease, and if it progressed to the active illness, 80% of patients died.
-To put that in perspective, that’s about the mortality rate of Ebola or HIV if left untreated.
+To put that in perspective, that’s about the mortality rate of HIV if left untreated.